saurabhyadav033/mame/docs/source/techspecs/osd_audio.rst

 specific node at a specific sample rate.
 It is given a name for use by the host sound services for user UI purposes (currently the game name if split_streams_per_source is false, the speaker_device tag if true).
-The returned id must be a non-zero, never-used-before for streams value in case of success.
+The returned ID must be a non-zero, never-used-before for streams value in case of success.
 Failures, like when the node went away between the get_information call and the open one, should be silent and return zero.

 *stream_set_volumes* is used only then *external_per_channel_volume*
 is true and is used by the core to set the per-channel volume.
-The call should just be ignored if the stream id does not exist (or is zero).
-Do not try to apply volumes in the module if the host api doesn't provide for it, let the core handle it.
+The call should just be ignored if the stream ID does not exist (or is zero).
+Do not try to apply volumes in the module if the host API doesn't provide for it, let the core handle it.

-*stream_close* closes a stream, The call should just be ignored if the stream id does not exist (or is zero).
+*stream_close* closes a stream, The call should just be ignored if the stream ID does not exist (or is zero).

 Opening a stream, closing a stream or changing the volume does not need to touch the generation number.